Summer deals lift banks' hopes of M&A tipping point

 The acquisition of Telecom Italia (TLIT.MI) is among the long-expected deals that could soon happen, as the firm is being circled by potential investors including China's Hutchison Whampoa 0013.HK and Egyptian media tycoon Naguib Sawiris, bankers say.

-Long-flagged sizeable takeover targets in the pharmaceutical field such as Shire (SHP.L), AstraZeneca (AZN.L) and Smith & Nephew (SN.L) could also change hands.
+Long-flagged sizeable takeover targets in the pharmaceutical field such as Shire (SHP.L), Astrazeneca (AZN.L) and private equity-owned Smith & Nephew could also change hands.

 Buoyant financing markets could facilitate larger transactions and encourage some to take companies back into private hands, deals that have been largely confined to the United States, with Dell, Virgin and Heinz, say the bankers.